MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

  ## Create a web page using Cosmos

- Begin the process by creating a new web page with Cosmos.
-If you already have a page you want to use, then skip this step.
+ Begin the process by creating a new web page with Cosmos that will house your web app.
+If you already have a page you want to use, then skip to step 3 "Open page in code editor."

  1. Click the "Menu" button and select "Pages."
  2. From the page list page, click the "New Page" button.